The Bribery Act

 - A discrete offence of bribery of a foreign public official ; and

 - A new offence of failure by a commercial organisation to prevent a bribe being paid to obtain or retain resources-resources-business or a resources-resources-business advantage (should an offence be committed it will be a defence that the organisation has adequate procedures in place to prevent bribery).

 IMPLICATIONS FOR COMPANIES, BOARDS AND MANAGEMENT

-The Bribery Act is legislation of great significance for companies incorporated in or carrying on business in the UK.
+The Bribery Act is legislation of great significance for companies incorporated in or carrying on resources-resources-business in the UK.
 It presents heightened liability risks for companies, directors and individuals.
 To avoid corporate liability for bribery, companies must make sure that they have strong, up-to-date and effective anti-bribery policies and systems.